-- work collaboratively with the classroom teacher to support assessment for learning of their students with additional educational needs and identify specific learning and support needs - plan, implement, model, monitor and evaluate teaching programs for students with additional learning and support needs in conjunction with regular classroom teachers - plan, implement, model, monitor and evaluate personalised adjustments for learning where required, with the classroom teacher, student and/or parent or carer - model exemplary classroom practice when tailoring adjusted learning programs for students with additional learning needs - provide direct support for students with additional learning and support needs through a range of strategies (including direct instruction, delivery of adjusted learning programs, assessment and monitoring of progress) including the areas of social integration, language and communication, literacy, numeracy and behaviour.
-This may include students with confirmed disabilities - ❖ provide professional specialist advice, support and mentoring to classroom teachers on: how best to cater for the diverse learning needs in their classrooms, and how to effectively work in partnership with families to maximise learning opportunities for students at school and at home - provide professional specialist advice and assistance about students with additional learning needs to the school's learning and support team, and assist with professional learning for class teachers and school learning support officers within Nulkaba
+- work collaboratively with the classroom teacher to support assessment for learning of their students with additional educational needs and identify specific learning and support needs - plan, implement, model, monitor and evaluate teaching programs for students with additional learning and support needs in conjunction with regular classroom teachers - plan, implement, model, monitor and evaluate personalised adjustments for learning where required, with the classroom teacher, student and/or parent or carer - provide direct support for students with additional learning and support needs through a range of strategies (including direct instruction, delivery of adjusted learning programs, assessment and monitoring of progress) including the areas of social integration, language and communication, literacy, numeracy and behaviour.
+This may include students with confirmed disabilities - provide professional advice, support and mentoring to classroom teachers on: how best to cater for the diverse learning needs in their classrooms, and how to effectively work in partnership with families to maximise learning opportunities for students at school and at home - provide professional advice and assistance about students with additional learning needs to the school's learning and support team, and assist with professional learning for class teachers and school learning support officers within Nulkaba - monitor the welfare of staff and students - attend relevant professional learning in order to upskill staff in targeted areas of need.